Running different operating systems on the same machine is a great capability. And for some of us, it's a downright necessity.

 And if you can't find an answer, create a new post in the forums.
 I can pretty much guarantee that someone will help you.

-ABOUT THE AUTHOR Mike Nelson has been in IT for over 20 years, with exposure to a very diverse field of technologies and solutions.
+Mike Nelson has been in IT for over 20 years, with exposure to a very diverse field of technologies and solutions.
 He has devoted over half a decade to virtualization and server-based computing.
 Nelson is currently a senior analyst at a Fortune 100 company in the U.S. Midwest.